 - The domain name of your Internet Service Provider (e.g., att.net)

 - The date and time that our website was visited.

 - The website from which you accessed our site.
 For instance, we will know if someone accessed our site through the National Association of Attorneys General website.

 This information is used internally to help OAG staff measure traffic on our website and the various Web pages within our site.
 This information helps us to maintain and improve our website for our visitors.

 Disclosure of information: If you file an on-line complaint form or submit information though the child support interactive service, the information submitted will be disclosed to OAG staff to assist us in fulfilling our official duties, as stated above.
 The information may also be sent to the person or company that is the subject of your complaint or to other governmental agencies involved in the administration or enforcement of the matter.
 The information will not be disclosed to third parties, unless we receive an open records request and we are required to disclose the information under the Public Information Act, Chapter 552, Texas Government Code.
 Sensitive personal information, including protected health information will only be used or disclosed as permitted or required by law.
 Any information you submit to us online will not be sold, rented or leased to third parties.

 With few exceptions, if you complete and file an informational form with the OAG, you are entitled on request to be informed about the information that the OAG has collected about you.
 In most cases, you have the right to receive and review the information.
 If you request copies of the information, you may be subject to charges authorized under the Public Information Act.
 Under section 559.004 of the Texas Government Code, you are entitled to have the OAG correct any information the OAG maintains about you that is incorrect.
 You will not be charged for correcting this information.
-If you want to review or obtain copies of OAG records, please send a written request to the following: email@example.com.
+If you want to review or obtain copies of OAG records, please submit a written request by clicking on the following link.

 The only personal information we collect from you is information you choose to provide to us through our website in the form of an online complaint or through our interactive child support services.